google/xls/docs_src/ir_semantics.md

 if more than one case is selected.
 Each bit in the selector corresponds to a case, with the least significant bit corresponding to the first case and having the highest priority.
-If there are no bits in the selector set, no case is selected and the default value of 0 is chosen.
+If there are no bits in the selector set, no case is selected and the `default` value is chosen.

 See `one_hot` for an example of the one-hot selector invariant.
 Note that when the selector is not one-hot, this operation is still well defined.